Alaztiest/Samples/Reporting/Java/testng-sample/README.md

 1. Adopt Reporting with minimal changes to the code base, not changing any test script.
 This type of user will gain seamless breakdown into tests by atuomatic reporting of _test start_ and _test end_.
+This use case is implemented in the _testng_listener_only_ project.
 2. Full usage of Reporting API, including update of test scripts to report functional test steps.

-The first use case is implemented in the _testng_listener_only_ project.

-The second use case is implemented in the _testng_full_ project.
+This use case is implemented in the _testng_full_ project.

 ## Using all reporting capabilities
 Demonstrated by _testng-full_ project.